Scorecard Research Beacon

 "Sinners" hit theaters nationwide with its April 18 release and immediately generated awards season buzz.

-From "Black Panther" and "Creed" director Ryan Coogler, "Sinners" is a chilling horror story based in the Jim Crow-era South, starring Michael B. Jordan, Miles Caton, Hailee Steinfeld, Jack O'Connell, Wunmi Mosaku, Jayme Lawson, Omar Miller and Delroy Lindo.
+From "Black Panther" and "Creed" director Ryan Coogler, "Sinners" is a chilling horror story set in the Jim Crow-era South, starring Michael B. Jordan, Miles Caton, Hailee Steinfeld, Jack O'Connell, Wunmi Mosaku, Jayme Lawson, Omar Miller and Delroy Lindo.

 'Frankenstein'

 The 2025 re-telling of the classic science fiction story racked up five nominations at this year's Golden Globes, including best motion picture (drama).
 The Guillermo del Toro film stars Oscar Isaac and Jacob Elordi.
-You can watch it on Netflix.

 'Train Dreams'